CORONAVIRUS UPDATES & RESOURCES

 Effective: Monday, March 16, 2020 - 8 PM

-The Pennsylvania Turnpike Commission (PTC) will no longer accept cash and credit cards on its mainline ticket.
+As a temporary safety measure, the Pennsylvania Turnpike Commission (PTC) will no longer accept cash and credit cards on its mainline ticket.
 All tolls will be assessed electronically via E-ZPass or the PA Turnpike TOLL BY PLATE program as vehicles travel at posted speed limits through tolling points.